Do you want to save some serious cash next month?

 Table of Contents

-Like a food diet, a financial diet is cutting back on the fat, so to speak.
+Like a food diet, a financial diet is about cutting back on the fat, so to speak.

 So when I need to come up with some extra money or want to save money for travel, I go on a financial diet for a month.
-I pick two of the months every year that there is not a lot going on in my life (no holidays, big events, vacations, etc.) and I cut my spending back to the bare minimum.
+I pick two months every year when there isn’t a lot going on in my life (no holidays, big events, vacations, etc.), and I cut my spending back to the bare minimum.

 This means no spending money on anything that is not essential for the entire month.

-I pay my bills, buy food, and get gas for my vehicle and that’s about it.
-I do allow myself little extra expenses up to about $2.00 occasionally in case I want to buy something small.
+I pay my bills, buy food, and get gas for my vehicle—and that’s about it.
+I do allow myself little extra expenses of up to about $2.00 occasionally in case I want to buy something small.

 I don’t eat out, go to movies, go shopping, or charge anything unnecessary on my credit card for the entire month.